I received my medical education at Armed Forces Medical College, Pune, India.

 I returned to Tennessee in 2008 to start my own medical practice dedicated to outpatient chronic pain management, and medication assisted addiction treatment.

 I have obtained certification from the DEA to prescribe Suboxone/Subutex for the states of Tennessee and Texas.
-I have had this practice in Tennessee for five years … and now I have opened a similar practice at Grapevine, Texas.
+I have had this practice in Tennessee for eight years … and in the midcities area of Dallas Fort Worth, Texas, for five years.

 I have also attended law school … at the Texas Wesleyan University, in Fort Worth, Texas, (Now Texas A&M University School of Law); and I am a licensed attorney in the state of Texas.